YU000jp/logseq-plugin-single-journal/readme.md

 ## Options

-1. Display only today's diary instead of multiple diaries in journals.
+1. Display only today's diary instead of multiple diaries in journals. **default: enable**
    > Temporary cancellation can be done from the button under the content.
-1. Redirect to today's diary when opening journals.
+1. Redirect to today's diary when opening journals. **default: disable**
    > Open as single page.
 However, there is a time lag for redirection.

+Switch in plugin settings

 ---